-- Contact your local emergency management office or the National Weather Service to find out what types of storms are most likely to impact your area.
+Contact your local emergency management office or the National Weather Service to find out what types of severe weather are most likely to impact your area.
 Additionally, sign up for free local emergency alerts to be notified of severe weather conditions.

-- Find out who in your area might need special assistance, such as the elderly, disabled, and folks who speak languages other than English.
+- Meet your neighbors!
+Find out who in your area might need special assistance, such as the elderly, disabled, and folks who speak languages other than English.
 Come up with a plan for how you can best support each other in an emergency.

 - Know what emergency plans are in place at your workplace, school and daycare center.